tbensky/ProjectClock/readme.md

 # Quick escapement tutorial

 You're about ready to install the pendulum and drive weight and get your escapement running.
-Before that, let's take a quick look at how escapements are suppose to work.
+Before that, let's take a quick look at how escapements are supposed to work.

 First, the anchor and escape wheel need to be able to come into contact with one another.
 Further, the amount of contact they have and when they contact are somewhat critical.
 The shape of both the anchor and escape wheel are important as well.